COVID-19 pandemic in Uzbekistan: March 2020

-On 13 March 2020, Uzbekistan suspended flights to France, Spain, and the United Kingdom.
-Two days later, the country confirmed its first case of coronavirus, who was an Uzbek citizen returning from France.
+On 13 March 2020, two days before the first case of coronavirus, Uzbekistan suspended flights to France, Spain, and the United Kingdom.
 Uzbekistan's Health Ministry published a list of people who were in contact with the deceased, with plans to quarantine them.
 After the case was announced, Kazakh President Kassym-Jomart Tokayev announced a state of emergency in Kazakhstan, and promptly closed the border with Uzbekistan.
-Two days before the first case of coronavirus, Uzbekistan suspended flights to France, Spain, and the United Kingdom.

-On 15 March 2020, the first case of coronavirus infection was recorded.
+On 15 March 2020, the first case of coronavirus infection was recorded, regarding an Uzbek citizen returning from France.

 Since 16 March 2020, was introduced in Uzbekistan a ban on holding mass events with the participation of more than 10,000 people.
 Introduced in Uzbekistan Sports events ban on holding to 1 June 2020.

 On 20 March 2020, the government announced that entertainment venues and tea houses would be closed and large weddings and other family gatherings would be prohibited.

 On 22 March 2020, Uzbekistan ordered companies in Tashkent to do remote working, as well as making protective masks mandatory.

 On 23 March 2020, the Uzbekistan government announced that a lockdown of Tashkent would start on the next day as an effort to contain the coronavirus.

 Since 23 March in Tashkent, introduced wearing masks.

 Since 24 March in all region centers Uzbekistan, wearing masks has been introduced.

 On 27 March 2020, the first death was reported in the country, that of a 72-year-old woman who had underlying health conditions and had a heart attack.
 She appeared to have been infected by her daughter who had recently returned from Turkey.

 On 28 March 2020, the second death was also confirmed.
 A doctor in Uzbekistan died after unsuccessfully trying to treat a coronavirus infection that he kept secret, the Central Asian nation's healthcare ministry said.
 The 39-year-old man had been in contact with Uzbek "patient zero", who appeared to have infected him.

 He was hospitalized on March 26 in grave condition and died two days later, becoming the second coronavirus patient to die in Uzbekistan.